scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

         learning_rate = 0.1
         filename = 'stuff_{}.log'.format(a)

-This is syntactically convenient and allows using the full expressiveness of python, which includes calling functions and variables that depend on others.
+This is syntactically convenient and allows using the full expressiveness of Python, which includes calling functions and variables that depend on others.
 For users that instead prefer plain dictionaries or external configuration files, those can also be used.
 All the entries of the configuration are enforced to be JSON-serializable, such that they can easily be stored and queried.